damolinx/vscode-bookmarks/README.md

 #### Programatic access
 The following commads are exposed for other extensions to use: `bookmarks.navigate.next.editor` and `bookmarks.navigate.previous.editor`.
 They take a single optional argument that is the path or URI to the file to navigate (it will be opened if needed).

+## Visualization
+Bookmarks are naturally expected to be rendered with markers on the corresponding editor gutter.
+This is support via the `Bookmarks: Toggle In-Editor Markers` command but it is disabled by default due to [VSCode #5923](https://github.com/Microsoft/vscode/issues/5923) which causes these markers to cover the breakpoint ones (unacceptable experience).
+You can also use the `Hine In-Editor Markers` and `Show In-Editor Markers` actions on the `Bookmarks` view menu.